 3-5- Hike or mush back to car.
 Drive back to Fairbanks in time for dinner and a shower!

 Where you sleep is part of the experience!
-Stay in our sod-roof cabin, the Sun Lodge (below) and dine in the Denali Pink, (right).
-The Sun Lodge boasts a beautiful view of the Alaska Range on clear days and the Denali Pink, true to its name faces North America's tallest peak.
+Stay in our sod-roof cabin, the Sun Lodge and dine in the Kitchen Tent.
+The Sun Lodge boasts a beautiful view of the Alaska Range on clear days and the Kitchen Tent faces North America's tallest peak.
 Both cabins are heated by homemade woodstoves.
 To learn how we built them, see our blog.